TheBB/spaceline/README.md

 current evil state.
 The face corresponding to each state is determined by the association list `spaceline-evil-state-faces`, which contains default values for the standard evil states.
 (Spacemacs has a few more.)
+- `spaceline-highlight-face-modified`: Chooses a face determined by the status of the current buffer (modified, unmodified or read-only).

 Note that the highlight face is only used in the active window.